 The Master of Bioethics is offered through Monash both to on-campus students and also to students from anywhere in the world through distance education.

-From 2013, the Master of Bioethics is also offered through Open Universities Australia.
-Further details will be available here shortly.
+The Master of Bioethics is also offered through Open Universities Australia.

 Master of Bioethics students who have completed at least one semester of the course are eligible to apply for an annual fellowship of $9000 to work during the Australian summer as an intern in the Department of Ethics, Equity, Trade, and Human Rights at the World Health Organisation in Geneva.
 For more information, please see the Monash-WHO Fellowship page.